FAQ: Annual Recalibration

 We recommend sending your units back for yearly calibration.
 This upholds your lifetime warranty and allows our service department to check for any damage to the device.
 With an annual recalibration, instruments are brought back to their optimal calibration specifications and, if need be, can be cleaned.

 Every recalibration starts with an evaluation.
 Our service technicians will double check analog signals, settings, sensor health, LCD functionality, connector threading and even cosmetic issues like a scratch on the display.

-What happens damage requiring more than calibration is found?
+What happens if damage requiring more than calibration is found?

 If damage to the device that requires additional service is discovered during the evaluation the recalibration will stop and we’ll get in touch with you before starting repairs.